Unexpected Hope from the Littlest Lovebug

 6. Aziz Ansari was amazing on SNL.
 His monologue was on point and his acting in the sketches was awesome.
 I’m looking forward to Master of None coming back to Netflix.

 7. After selling cookies in 63 degree weather on Sunday, I am ready for spring.
-So is Paisley as she skipped along the sidewalk singing, “I am ready for spring….”
+So is Ez as she skipped along the sidewalk singing, “I am ready for spring….”
 Alas, the weather calls for 30 degree temperatures over the next week, so we are still in winter mode for a while.
 Boo.

 I love you all, some more than others.